ncsa/ncsa_system_documentation/docs/source/common/allocations/by-method.rst

 Direct investment in the Illinois Campus Cluster is available through:

-- `Campus Cluster Buy Compute <https://campuscluster.illinois.edu/access/buy-compute/>`_ page
+- `Campus Cluster Buy Compute <https://campuscluster.illinois.edu/access/buy-compute/>`_
-- `Campus Cluster Buy Storage <https://campuscluster.illinois.edu/access/buy-storage/>`_ page
+- `Campus Cluster Buy Storage <https://campuscluster.illinois.edu/access/buy-storage/>`_

 Access for Instruction
 -------------------------

-To request access to one of the following Illinois Campus Cluster primary queues for using in instruction, submit the `Campus Cluster add class request form <https://campuscluster.illinois.edu/new_forms/class_form.php>`_ (select the appropriate primary queue from the dropdown menu in the form).
+To request access for instruction to one of the following Illinois Campus Cluster primary queues, submit the `Campus Cluster add class request form <https://campuscluster.illinois.edu/new_forms/class_form.php>`_ (select the appropriate primary queue from the dropdown menu in the form).

   Illinois Campus Cluster - Add Class Primary Queues: